funcompbio/practical1/practical1.md

 dollar sign.
 The solely purpose of the command prompt is to indicate where we can start typing commands, while the purpose of the cursor is to indicate that the shell is waiting for us to type commands.
-In the image above the command prompt it is displaying the name of the host computer (`messi`) and the the current PWD, which corresponds to our
+In the image above the command prompt it is displaying the name of the host computer (`messi`) and the the current CWD, which corresponds to our
 [_home_ directory](https://en.wikipedia.org/wiki/Home_directory)
 and for this reason is abbreviated with the tilde `~`.
 In the image above the home directory is `/Users/robert`, but tipically in a Unix system the home directory would hang from a directory called